tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ---

-### 16. Students Do: House of Requests (25 min)
+### 16. Student Do: House of Requests (25 min)

-This activity is dedicated to allowing the students to use a fun API.
+This activity is dedicated to allowing students to use a fun API.
 Students play a game of blackjack using the Deck of Cards API.
 The critical skills reinforced in this activity include the execution of `GET` requests using the Python `requests library`, extraction of JSON elements, and parameterization of API request URLs.

 Students can play the game against a classmate or imaginary dealer.
 Students are encouraged to work as partners so they can pair-program and play against one another.